It’s taken me a few years, but I’ve finally got a complete clean makeup routine (save one product noted below).

-Transitioning to a clean beauty routine is daunting at first and expensive.
-I recommend starting with items in your routine you often switch up (i.e. not that tried and true products you swear by).
+Transitioning to a clean makeup routine (and beauty) is daunting at first and expensive.
+I recommend starting with items in your routine you often switch up (i.e. not that tried and true product you swear by).
 Once you get those taken care of, you can start on trying to find clean alternatives to everything else.

 I talk about how to find clean beauty because it isn’t straightforward.
 We’re also all busy, so shopping at your go-to stores makes it an easier process!